My rating: 5 stars

-They continued to drive together in the following days and the narrator discovered how it feels like to be in love for the first time.
-The way in which her experience of being in love is described is evocative and genuine.
+They continued to drive together in the following days and the narrator discovered what it feels like to be in love for the first time.
+The way her experience of being in love is described is evocative and genuine.
 However, the shadow of Rebecca was always present.

 Rebecca seemed to have been good at everything.
-She was clever, beautiful and organised astonishing parties.
-The narrator felt inferior to her, constantly living under her shadow and believing that everyone compared her negatively with Rebecca.
+She had been clever, beautiful, and had organised astonishing parties.
+The narrator felt inferior to her, constantly living in her shadow and believing that everyone compared her negatively with Rebecca.
 Mrs Danvers, the head housekeeper at Manderley, was a constant reminder of Rebecca’s superiority.
 She was completely obsessed with Rebecca and didn’t overcome her death at all.
 She dealt with it in an unhealthy way to the point of being cruel to the narrator.

 But had Rebecca really been that perfect?
 How had she truly been like?
-There is always more to a person than may first meet the eye.
+There is always more to a person than meets the eye.
 Her personality becomes more evident when secrets start being revealed, although we can’t really make a comprehensive judgment about her as we only have second-hand accounts.

-Before the enthralling mysteries start to be more openly discussed, the characters become quite familiar to the reader.
-They feel profoundly real and fleshed out, since their characterisation is clear and distinctive, although sometimes enigmatic to keep us guessing about their past actions.
+Before the enthralling mysteries start to be more openly discussed, the characters become familiar to the reader.
+They feel profoundly real and fleshed out, since their characterisation is clear and distinctive, although sometimes it’s also enigmatic to keep us guessing about their past actions.

-Important messages are conveyed by this story.
-It reveals the harmful way in which we can compare ourselves to others, who we believe to be the epitome of perfection, leading us to the brink of paranoia, and how people can give too much importance to appearances, even though that can result in misery.
-It feels like Manderley in itself has to always be perceived as a symbol of a picture-perfect life.
+Important messages are conveyed in this story.
+It reveals the harmful way in which we can compare ourselves to others whom we believe to be the epitome of perfection, driving us to the brink of paranoia, and how people can give too much importance to appearances, even though that can result in misery.
+It feels like Manderley itself always had to be perceived as a symbol of a picture-perfect life.